Surenic/amboss-space-healthcheck/README.md

 ```

 and save by CTRL + X, Y and enter.
 This will run the script at 00:03, 00:08, 00:13 and so on, every hour, every day to keep amboss informed, that your node is online.
 If it isn't, amboss will show your node as offline after 10 min.

+## Make it seen publicly

+Log in to amboss.space and check your monitoring settings.
+You'll find a switch to turn on your healthcheck settings for the public.